biicode/docs/reference/comments_tags.rst

 	bii:#entry_point([type])

-The optional parameter ``type`` admits one of the following values:
+The optional parameter ``type`` can take one of the following values:

-* None, that is, the empty string, indicates that this particular file is an executable, and must be considered as such int he configuration and possible compilation of your project.
+* *None*, that is, the empty string, indicates that this particular file is an executable, and must be considered as such int he configuration and possible compilation of your project.
 * ``EXCLUDE``, indicates that this file must not be considered as an entry point for your program.

 Consider the following example for a ``mains.bii`` file contained in a C++ block: ::